 Having and using a debit card depends on the amount of money you have in your bank account.
-When you have money in your account, you can use the card to make purchases, withdraw money from the ATM and pay your bills using your card directly from the money you have on your account.
+When you have money in your account, you can use the card to make purchases, withdraw money from the ATM, and pay your bills using the card directly from the money you have in your account.
 When there is no money, you cannot use it.

-Like earlier said, the card can be used while shopping or making other payments, and the cost incurred (that is the bill), will be reflected on the card’s account statement.
+As earlier said, the card can be used while shopping or making other payments, and the cost incurred (that is the bill) will be reflected on the card’s account statement.